 This time of year in the United States, kids are starting to go back to school.
-But for our world schooling family, we’ve pretty much been schooling our kids since we left Seattle.
+But for our world schooling family, we’re pretty much schooling our kids all year long.

-We recently spent time with some friends in Salt Lake City, another world schooling family like us, and their kids were lamenting about how they can’t do any more play dates during the week because their friends were all going back to school.
+We recently spent time with some friends in Salt Lake City, another world schooling family like us.
+Their kids were lamenting about how they can’t do any more play dates during the week because their friends were all going back to school.

 We’re still relatively new to the world schooling life, and we’re still trying to find our groove when it comes to teaching our kids.
 But the one thing I do enjoy about learning on the road is how flexible and spontaneous it can be.
-Travel is educational, in and of itself.
+There are so many educational benefits of travel.
 But there are certainly ways that you can make the education a bit more guided and focused.

-Here’s a snapshot of the subjects our family was exploring this past week:
+Here’s a snapshot of the subjects our world schooling family was exploring this past week:

 On Monday, we visited the Museum of the Rockies and explored their guitar exhibit.
 The kids had a fun time learning about how different instruments can make different sounds, and even how guitars have been made throughout the course of history.